top of page

 Conclusion (2-3 sentences)

-• Synthesize the main arguments
+• Synthesise the main arguments

 • Provide a final evaluation or judgment